adidner/youtube-speed-by-channel/Documentation/PLAN.md

     - [X] delete content section
     - [X] add content section
     - [X] add new row
+- [X] Bug where getting the video to apply changes isn't always consisent (when navigating from internal pages, multiple videos in a row without a re-fresh ever).
+    - [X] Solved.
+Looks like my timeout interval didn't die itself which was creating issues.
+    - [] Sub bug here where it seems (navigating to a video and then to another both of which have times set for them results in both obtaining the same setYoutubeTimeDisplay() as the first video, must fix)
+- [X] Bug where we sometimes get many repeated setYoutubeTimeDisplay() times for the new stuff

+- [] Every save to storage should trigger the function that sets Speed in the likely case you're on a page you want to be a different speed already -> see background onChange handler
 - [] Art assets
 - [] Publish